Contact

 The son of a family of musicians, Giuseppe Gibboni was first taught by his father Daniele Gibboni before attending the Salerno Conservatory “Martucci”.
 At the age of 14, he was admitted to the Stauffer Academy in Cremona, where he received lessons from Salvatore Accardo.
 He also successfully graduated with a Diploma of Honor from the Accademia Chigiana in Siena.
 After a five-year advanced course at the Accademia Perosi in Biella with Pavel Berman, he now studies at the Mozarteum University in Salzburg as a student of Pierre Amoyal.

 Giuseppe Gibboni recorded his debut CD at the age of 15 for the Warner Classics label.
 Since 2017, he has been sponsored by the New York SI-YO Foundation.
-He plays on a 1752 Tommaso Balestrieri violin on loan from the collector Stefano Arancio.
-As winner of the Paganini Competition, he also had the opportunity to perform on the "Cannone", Niccolò Paganini's favourite instrument built by Guarneri del Gesù in 1743, in the current season.
+He plays the violin ‘Auer, Benvenuti’ by Antonio Stradivari, Cremona 1699, kindly lent to him by a German Foundation.
+As winner of the Paganini Competition, he also had the opportunity to perform on the "Cannone", Niccolò Paganini's favourite instrument built by Guarneri del Gesù in 1743.

 2022/23 season